 Evaluating a Supplier Before You Place an Order

 It’s important to build relationships with your suppliers, and essential oil suppliers are no different!
-Here’s some things you may want to do before settling on a supplier or two:
+Here’s some things you may want to do before settling on the best essential oil suppliers for you:

 - Find out how the supplier stores their essential oils, and fulfills orders.
 Just as you should have proper storage protocols in place, they should, too!